cs-uob/COMS20012/docs/labs/lab 5.md

 Linux system call compared to a 64bit Linux System call?

- # Optional Part ## if you are done quickly with the previous parts, you can try to do the rest
+ # Optional Part: (if you are done quickly with the previous parts, you can try to do the rest)

 ### Hello World C

 Okay we can compile and decompile a program now and we can see that the